 Denver, Colorado.
 Jonathan has worked as a production potter, educator, artist, professional mold maker, designer, and manufacturer.
 He earned his BFA from Rhode Island School of Design and his MFA from Southern Illinois University at Edwardsville.
 Jonathan writes extensively about ceramics, curates Plinth Gallery, and teaches at Adams State College.
 His career has been a serendipitous confluence of events, hard work, dedication, and constant self-reinvention.

 Bonnie lives in Ouray, Colorado, is a Certified Public Accountant (licensed in Colorado and Pennsylvania), and has run a private tax practice since 1982.
 She has a BA in Art History from Oberlin College, Oberlin, Ohio, and a MA in Liberal Studies from SUNY Stony Brook, Stony Brook, New York.
 She caught the ceramics bug at Allegheny County Community College in the early 80s, and has been a member of NCECA since 1999.

-Boston, Massachusetts.
+Wayland, Massachusetts.
 Destiny is an arts career advisor at Wellesley College, where she works with students, alumnae, and faculty to create a robust and holistic career education model for the liberal arts.
-She was Director of Exhibitions, Marketing, and Publications at Pucker Gallery and serves as the Gallery’s curator.
-She has been with the gallery since 2003 and was Secretary for the Boston Art Dealers Association from 2006 to 2013.
+She was Director of Exhibitions, Marketing, and Publications at Pucker Gallery from 2003 to 2017 and was Secretary for the Boston Art Dealers Association from 2005 to 2013.
 She studied art history and politics at Mount Holyoke College and is originally from Jefferson City, Missouri.
-Destiny is committed to educational endeavors related to the ceramic arts and edits books and catalogues in conjunction with ceramics exhibitions.
+Destiny is committed to educational and experiential endeavors related to the ceramic arts.

 Ivoryton, Connecticut.
 In 1992, Hayne quit a perfectly good job at a newspaper to make pots.
 His work has been shown at the American Craft Museum, and he has regularly exhibited at both the Smithsonian and Philadelphia Museum of Art craft shows and as part of the Minnesota Potters Tour.
 His work has been published in Objects for Use, by Paul Smith, Design Language, by Tim McCreight, Studio Potter magazine, and the Lark Books series.